-How to tell if writing is AI: The 6 elements of robot style
+How to spot when writing is AI: The 6 elements of robot style

 “Amelia tells me you know when writing is AI or not.”